Grand Dwelling Turned At-Home Gallery Serves as the Perfect Cocooning Spot For This Houston Arts Force | PaperCity Magazine

 Grand Dwelling Turned At-Home Gallery Serves as the Perfect Cocooning Spot For This Houston Arts Force

-Leigh Smith Opens Up on Her Stay Home LifeBY Shelby Hodge // 05.11.20
+Leigh Smith Opens Up on Her Stay-Home LifeBY Shelby Hodge // 05.11.20

 Leigh & Reggie Smith sharing martinis and having fun on Valentine's Day. ( Instagram Photo)